10 Incredible Monarch Butterfly Facts

 ©Sari ONeal/Shutterstock.com

-In the wild, a female Monarch butterfly can produce hundreds of eggs, typically on milkweed plants.
+In the wild, a female monarch butterfly can produce hundreds of eggs, typically on milkweed plants.
 The number of eggs a butterfly lays increases dramatically when it is grown in captivity.
-The female Monarch butterfly deposits her sticky-coated eggs on the underside of poisonous milkweed leaves.
+The female deposits her sticky-coated eggs on the underside of poisonous milkweed leaves.
 Several days after hatching, the caterpillar feeds exclusively on the milkweed leaves on which it was hatched!

-Differences between male and female Monarch butterflies are rather inconspicuous.
-A male Monarch butterfly will have a little black mark on the wing vein right underneath the discal cell.
+Differences between males and females are rather inconspicuous.
+A male has a little black mark on the wing vein right underneath the discal cell.
 This black spot is absent in females.
-The mark is clearly apparent whenever the wings are spread, and occasionally even when they are closed.
-The wing veins of males are also slightly less prominent than females.
+The mark is clearly apparent whenever the wings spread, and occasionally even when they close.
+The wing veins of males are also slightly less prominent than those of females.

 Two Monarch butterflies and flowers in garden on bank of the Lake Ontario in Toronto, Canada